R CrA Nebula NGC 6729 + Globular Cluster NGC 6723

 Finder Chart

 The nebula complex with NGC 6729 and globular cluster NGC 6723 are located in the constellation Corona Australis, south of the teapot in Sagittarius.
-At a declination of roughly -37° they reach in Switzerland only about 5° above the southern horizon from end of July to beginning of August and are mostly blocked either by the Swiss Alps or the lightpollution dome of Milano.
+On 5 July they are in opposition with the Sun, but at a declination of roughly -37° they reach in Switzerland only about 5° above the southern horizon and are mostly blocked either by the Swiss Alps or the lightpollution dome of Milano.
 Maybe one can see it on a clear, dry night from the top of a mountain while whole Italy has a power outage.

 Finder Chart R CrA Nebula NGC 6729 + Globular Cluster NGC 6723